Marble vs. Quartz: What’s the Best Option for Your Bathroom Countertops?

 Pros and Cons of Quartz

-Quartz offers tons of design and color options, allowing people to get a near-custom look even without spending a small fortune.
-It also levels the playing field and gives every company equal access to the world of consumerism, and more.
+Quartz offers many design and color options, allowing people to get a near-custom look without spending a small fortune.
+It also levels the playing field and gives every company equal access to the world of consumerism and more.

 Quartz is man-made, which means it’s durable and not easily faked.
 That allows people to get a higher quality material upgrade at a fraction of the cost of choosing a new organic element.
-On this note, quartz is also considered to be lacking because it isn’t DIY-Friendly.
-However, it is actually quite simple to work with and it can create durable finishes on all kinds of projects.
+On this note, quartz is also considered lacking because it isn’t DIY-Friendly.
+However, it is quite simple to work with and can create durable finishes on all kinds of projects.

-Like marble, quartz is also available in slabs or tiles, as well as other styles.
+Like marble, quartz is also available in slabs or tiles and other styles.

 48 Inch Single Sink Bathroom Vanity with Eternal Jasmine Pearl Quartz